Read about the exciting and sometimes dangerous work of the world’s foremost snow leopard experts.

 With his partner Darla Hillard, who has written books about their snow leopard work, Rodney continues his conservation work throughout 6 snow leopard habitat countries.
 “Good stewardship by locals — helping them to see the leopards, not as a threat, but as a valuable asset – is the key to any long-term sustainable conservation strategy for the leopards.”

-In 2008 and in 2010 Rodney was a finalist in the Indianapolis Prize, the most prestigious wildlife prize in the world.
-He has been nominated for a third time for the 2012 Indianapolis Prize 2012.
+In Rodney has been a three time finalist in the Indianapolis Prize, the most prestigious wildlife prize in the world.
+He has been nominated again for the 2014 Prize.